astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 ### `devices-by-interface` cleanup

-If you're using this guide to remove an draft interface (i.e. with major version `0`) that can't be deleted since it has data on it, an additional step is required for a complete cleanup.
+If this guide is being used so as to remove a draft interface (i.e. with major version `0`) that cannot be deleted since it has data on it, an additional step is required for a complete cleanup.

 The information about which devices are using draft interfaces is kept in the `kv_store` table.
-You can inspect the groups with
+You can inspect the groups with:

 ```
 cqlsh:test> SELECT group FROM kv_store;
 ```

-Inspecting the returned `group`s, you can easily identify which group has to be deleted, since it's the one with its name derived from the interface name.
-For example, if you're trying to remove all data from the `org.astarte-platform.genericevents.DeviceEvents v0.1` interface, the corresponding `group` in `kv_store` will be `devices-by-interface-org.astarte-platform.genericevents.DeviceEvents-v0`.
+The group that has to be deleted may be easily identified by inspecting the returned `group`s, since it is the one with its name derived from the interface name.
+For example, if the purpose of the operation is removing all data from the `org.astarte-platform.genericevents.DeviceEvents v0.1` interface, the corresponding `group` in `kv_store` will be `devices-by-interface-org.astarte-platform.genericevents.DeviceEvents-v0`.

-After you identify the group, just remove all its entries with
+As the target group is identified, just remove all its entries with:

 ```
 cqlsh:test> DELETE FROM kv_store WHERE group='devices-by-interface-org.astarte-platform.genericevents.DeviceEvents-v0';